dotlang/language/README.md

 You refer to elements inside sequence using `x[i]` notation where `i` is index number.
 Referring to an index outside sequence will cause a runtime error.
 Putting an extra comma at the end of a sequence literal is allowed. `[]` represents an empty sequence.

-Core defines built-in functions for sequence for common operations: `map, reduce, filter, anyMatch, allMatch, ...`
+Core defines built-in functions for sequence for common operations: `slice, map, reduce, filter, anyMatch, allMatch, ...`

 **Examples**